-Victoria Didenko is a Board Member of Better Hearing Australia (VIC).
+Victoria Didenko is a former Board Member of Better Hearing Australia (VIC).
 Victoria experiences tinnitus and is passionate about increasing awareness and engagement about tinnitus in the community.

 A Star is Born is the fourth incarnation of a Hollywood film, first released in 1937 starring Janet Gaynor and Fredric March.
 Since then Judy Garland, Barbra Streisand and now Lady Gaga have played the female protagonists in this ever-successful movie.
 Their male lead stars have been James Mason, Kris Kristofferson and for the first time, the male protagonist ‘Jackson Maine’ played by Bradley Cooper has been ‘given’ hearing loss and tinnitus by the scriptwriters in the latest incarnation.